gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/OperatorsAA.md

 #### Examples:
 ```

-list&lt;geometry> var0 <- self as_hexagonal_grid {10, 5}; // var0 equals list of geometries (hexagonal) corresponding to the hexagonal tesselation of the first operand geometry
+list<geometry> var0 <- self as_hexagonal_grid {10, 5}; // var0 equals list of geometries (hexagonal) corresponding to the hexagonal tesselation of the first operand geometry

 ```